FuzzyKala/NaviTrade/README.md

-# This is an hobby project for stock monitoring.
+# This is a hobby project for stock monitoring.

 <p>
   <!-- iOS -->